History of Strasbourg: Second World War

 From 1943 the city was bombarded by Allied aircraft.
 While the First World War had not notably damaged the city, Anglo-American bombing caused extensive destruction in raids of which at least one was allegedly carried out by mistake.
 In August 1944, several buildings in the Old Town were damaged by bombs, particularly the Palais Rohan, the Old Customs House (Ancienne Douane) and the Cathedral.
 On 23 November 1944, the city was officially liberated by the 2nd French Armoured Division under General Leclerc.
 He achieved the oath that he made with his soldiers, after the decisive Capture of Kufra.
 With the Oath of Kuffra, they swore to keep up the fight until the French flag flew over the Cathedral of Strasbourg.

 Many people from Strasbourg were incorporated in the German Army against their will and were sent to the Eastern Front, those young men and women were called Malgré-nous.
 Many tried to escape from the incorporation, join the French Resistance, or desert the Wehrmacht but many could not because they were running the risk of having their families sent to work or concentration camps by the Germans.

 Many of these men, especially those who did not answer the call immediately, were pressured to "volunteer" for service with the SS, often by direct threats to their families.

 This threat obliged the majority of them to remain in the German army.
 After the war, the few that survived were often accused of being traitors or collaborationists, because this situation was not known in the rest of France.
 In July 1944, 1500 malgré-nous were released from Soviet captivity and sent to Algiers, where they joined the Free French Forces.
-The Liberation of Strasbourg took place on 23 November 1944.